-Join Ben Hobson in conversation with author Chris Hammer to discuss his thrilling novel The Seven.
+Join Ben Hobson in conversation with author Karen Viggers to discuss her Australian drama Sidelines.

 During this digital book club, guests will have the opportunity to ask questions, interact with the authors, and enjoy a well-rounded bookish discussion.